Thursday, 30 May 2019

 Answer:

-The first problem with this accusation is that those who use this label to blame people like me tend to use the words “tolerant,” “intolerant” etc. in a strange way.
+The problem with this accusation is that those who use this label to blame Christians tend to use the words ‘tolerant’, ‘intolerant’ etc. in a strange way.

 Usually in the English language, when we speak about tolerating someone, what we mean is that we put up with that person although we dislike what they do or stand for.

-However, those who accuse Christians like me of being intolerant of people in the LGBT movement are not usually suggesting that we don’t put up with these people.
+However, those who accuse Christians of being intolerant of people in the LGBTQ movement are not usually suggesting that we don’t put up with these people.
 Instead, they are really blaming us simply for disliking their values in the first place.
-If someone dislikes the values of people in the LGBT movement, even if that person puts up with what this movement tries to do, he or she will be accused of intolerance.
+If someone dislikes the values of people in the LGBTQ movement, even if that person puts up with what this movement tries to do, he or she will be accused of intolerance.

 Accusation:

-You are wrong not to respect the views of people in the LGBT movement.
+You are wrong not to respect the views of people in the LGBTQ movement.

 Answer:

-Firstly, if you are suggesting that everyone should respect the views of everyone else on matters of sexuality and gender, it should be obvious that people in the LGBT movement typically have no respect at all for what I believe on these issues.
+First, if you are suggesting that everyone should respect the views of everyone else on matters of sexuality and so-called ‘gender identity’, it should be obvious that people in the LGBTQ movement typically have no respect at all for what I believe on these issues.

-Secondly, I make no apology for not respecting the views of people in this movement.
+Second, I make no apology for not respecting the views of people in this movement.
 When people support something that is against the will of God, they are supporting something evil.
-And we should never respect what is evil.
+And we should never respect an evil viewpoint.

 Accusation: